kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(j\) *Handling and storage.* Procedures to prevent damage and deterioration of each product and article during handling, storage, preservation, and packaging.

 \(k\) *Control of quality records.* Procedures for identifying, storing, protecting, retrieving, and retaining quality records.
-A production approval holder must retain these records for at least 5 years for the products and articles manufactured under the approval and at least 10 years for critical components identified under §45.15(c) of this chapter.
+A production approval holder must retain these records for at least 5 years for the products and articles manufactured under the approval and at least 10 years for critical components identified under [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.15   Marking requirements for PMA articles, TSO articles, and Critical parts.|§45.15]](c) of this chapter.

 \(l\) *Internal audits.* Procedures for planning, conducting, and documenting internal audits to ensure compliance with the approved quality system.
 The procedures must include reporting results of internal audits to the manager responsible for implementing corrective and preventive actions.